Share:

 Google Analytics 9 3.44 6 0 3

-Microsoft Power BI is the most popular tool with a higher number of reviews (10) and a significantly better average rating (4.3).
-Google Analytics follows with fewer reviews (9) and a lower average rating (3.44), indicating it is less favored among users.
+Microsoft Power BI is the most popular tool, receiving the highest number of reviews (10) and an average rating of 4.3, indicating strong user satisfaction.
+Conversely, Google Analytics is the least popular, with 9 reviews and a lower average rating of 3.44, reflecting mixed user sentiments.

 analytics.google.com